 Density zoning was a major innovation for Fairfax County; the amendment to their zoning ordinance to provide it was worked out between their staff and ours.
-The density for Reston was set at four-teen persons per residential acre.
+The density for Reston was set at 14 persons per residential acre.
 Many months of intensive work went into finding the right mix of housing types for the make-up of our residential communities.
 We do not consider this mix to be final, but it is optimum for Reston in the light of the knowledge we have today.
-For us, the best mix is roughly 15 per cent detached houses, 15 per cent high rise apartments, with the remaining 70 percent in town houses and garden apartments.
+For us, the best mix is roughly 15 percent detached houses, 15 percent high rise apartments, with the remaining 70 percent in town houses and garden apartments.

 In working on specific neighborhoods it has become apparent that each housing type profits from intermixture with the others.
-Our second phase of development, now being planned, makes even fuller use of the intermingling all three housing types than does the first phase, now under construction.
+Our second phase of development, now being planned, makes even fuller use of the intermingling of all three housing types than does the first phase, now under construction.

-For the 15 per cent detached houses, built by individuals or builders on lots which they purchase, we have developed a small device which has large repercussions.
-It is simple enough... just a circle and a square..but it is a method to protect individual householders against misguided building next door.
+For the 15 percent detached houses, built by individuals or builders on lots which they purchase, we have developed a small device which has large repercussions.
+It is simple enough, just a circle and a square, but it is a method to protect individual householders against misguided building next door.
 The circle drawn on each lot plan represents the area within which two-thirds of the residential structure must be built; the square shows the spot where the service area for the house is located.
 Each man can build his house with the comfortable assurance of knowing exactly where his neighbor's house and services will be.
-To date, there has been not one objection to this part of our program from the twenty or more individuals and builders who have already signed land purchase contracts.
+To date there has been not one objection to this part of our program from the 20 or more individuals and builders who have already signed land purchase contracts.

 The prospects for New Towns in the United States and elsewhere are almost limitless for demographic reasons that do not bear repetition to you who are familiar with them.
 The problems involved are legion.
-Experience, bitter and sweet, make it possible to identify some problems now although the majority, no doubt, are still to be encountered.
-It is perhaps fortunate that the clarity of hind-sight was not available to me at the start, although I like to believe that I would have launched Reston even knowing the difficulties that have so far had to be met and surmounted.
+Experience, bitter and sweet, make it possible to identify some problems now, although the majority, no doubt, are still to be encountered.
+It is perhaps fortunate that the clarity of hindsight was not available to me at the start, although I like to believe that I would have launched Reston even knowing the difficulties that have so far had to be met and surmounted.

 Finance is a problem.
-Unfortunately the world "pioneer", in these times, in this of all countries, has unfortunate connotations.
-The difficulties in finding the necessary funds - working capital, construction loans and permanent mortgages - for New Towns will not be eliminated until there are many which have proven themselves successful.
-And for specific projects within these New Towns which have untried elements, financing will be more difficult than for conven-

-Government help to New Towns has run into heavy Congressional weather due, in no small measure, to opposition from the conservatives in the real estate industry.
-The logic of Robert Weaver's position (he was responsible for the President's program) - that government aid available to communities that are political entities i.e., cities, towns, villages, counties, shall be extended to communities that are being developed with private funds - is unassailable.
+Unfortunately the world pioneer, in these times, in this of all countries, has unfortunate connotations.
+The difficulties in finding the necessary funds -working capital, construction loans and permanent mortgages -for New Towns will not be eliminated until there are many which have proven themselves successful.
+And for specific projects within these New Towns which have untried elements, financing will be more difficult than for conventional projects.
+President Johnson's far-sighted program for Federal Government help to New Towns has run dinto heavy Congressional weather due, in no small measure, to opposition from the conservatives in the real estate industry.
+The logic of Robert Weaver's position (he was responsible for the President's program) -that government aid available to communities that are political entities, i.e., cities, towns, villages, counties, shall be extended to communities that are being developed with private funds--is unassailable.

-It follows that in the foreseeable future the financing of New recently concluded arrangements with The Gulf Oil Corporation for the infusion of the necessary additional working capital for Reston.
+It follows that in the foreseeable future the financing of New Towns will be easier than it is today.
+I am happy to say that I very recently concluded arrangements with the Gulf Oil Corporation for the infusion of the necessary additional working capital for Reston.